National School of Leadership

 The National School of Leadership (NSL) is the first leadership school of global standards in India focusing solely on leadership studies.
 The criteria for eligibility is very flexible, with openings for students from science, commerce, and humanities backgrounds.

 The institution was founded in 2008 as an educational body registered under the ISRA Act of 1860, under Government of India.
 In 2013, the Faculty of Entrepreneurial Studies of the institution has been established to offer courses and entrepreneurship development activities under Ministry of MSME (Formerly Ministry of Industries), Government of India, for promotion of Entrepreneurship in India.

 Modes of study

-NSL has multiple modes of training and education, including Full-time classroom programmes, online education, research based study, and the Blended Learning mode – a cognitive neuroscientific technique of education which involves a combination of the best of all the three aforementioned modes of study.
+NSL has multiple modes of training and education, including Full-time classroom programmes, online education, research based study, and the Blended Learning mode – a cognitive neuroscientific technique of education which involves a combination of the best of all three aforementioned modes of study.

 Faculties and courses

 Faculty of Leadership Studies

 The Faculty of Leadership Studies was established in 2009.